cellgeni/nf-starsolo/README.md

 ## Pipeline Arguments:
 * `-entry` - The entrypoint to specify which determines which sequencing chemistry will be aligned with STARsolo.
-* `--SAMPLEFILE` - The path to the sample file provided to the pipeline which contains one sample ID per line.
+* `--samplefile` - The path to the sample file provided to the pipeline which contains one sample ID per line.
 This sample is assumed to have CRAM files stored on IRODS.
 * `--outdir` - The path to where the results will be saved.
 * `--reference` - Tells pipeline which genome to use for alignment (by default GRCh38 2020A is used).
 This default argument is hardcoded and needs to be changed to your local path to the reference index file.
 * `--keep_bams` - Tells the pipeline whether to generate BAM files (default false means do not generate).
+* `--local` - Tells the pipeline whether to download data from irods or the locally (default null means look on irods).